reecetech/pactman/README.md

 You can pass in a local pact file with `-l`, this will verify the service against the local file instead of the broker:

     pactman-verifier -l /tmp/localpact.json <provider name> <provider url> <provider setup url>

+You can use `--custom-provider-header` to pass in headers to be passed to provider state setup and verify calls. it can be used multiple times

+    pactman-verifier -b <broker url> --custom-provider-header "someheader:somheader" --custom-provider-header "this:that" <provider name> <provider url> <provider state url>

 #### Provider States